mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Organizing my priorities better
 - Product strategy outline
+- Update script for upcoming funder meeting

 ## Backlog
-- Update script and slides for upcoming funder meeting
-- Analyze use cases once Ghislaine has more "raw data" in Mathesar
+- Review Sean's Querydown document
+- Reorganize and document ongoing responsibilities better
+- Figure out a "backlog grooming" process and go through and organize GitHub issues and milestones
+- Ensure our team workflow is up to date on the wiki
 - Set up CRM in Mathesar to track contacts
 - Follow up with various people who've helped me over the last few months
-- Figure out current status and next steps for various ongoing responsibilities
-- Review Sean's Querydown document
-- At some point, go through and organize GitHub issues and milestones
-- At some point, describe our team workflow on the wiki

 # Complete

 ## 2023-07-21
-- **Product**
+- Did a big internal reorganization of my work and priorities
 - Brief discussion with Ghislaine (on chat) about product strategy work
-- **Tools**
 - Responded to Transifex rep – we're all set for the open source plan now.
-- **Community building**
 - Attended community team event
-- **Comms**
 - Caught up on GitHub, Matrix, email
-- **Fundraising**
 - How to Raise Money workshop session

 ## 2023-07-20
 *Partial day, sick*